cypress-io/cypress/source/guides/dashboard/projects.md

 Think of your record key as the key that enables you to **write and create** builds.
 However, it has nothing to do with being able to **read or see** builds once they are created.

-[block:callout]
-{
-  "type": "warning",
+{% note warning  %}
-  "body": "If your Record Key is accidentally exposed, you simply need to remove it and generate a new one from our [Dashboard](https://on.cypress.io/dashboard)."
+If your Record Key is accidentally exposed, you simply need to remove it and generate a new one from our [Dashboard](https://on.cypress.io/dashboard).
-}
-[/block]
+{% endnote %}

 ***